steam-test1/Raid-WW2-Lua-Complete/README.md

 # RAID-World-War-II-Luajit Complete With Line Numbers

-This includes the latest decompiler fixes and a line number branch
+This includes the latest decompiler fixes and a line number branch (Currently broken)

 Regular version is below